 Bridge

-An internal tool for updating water restriction data via the Water Restrictions API.
+An internal tool for managing the water restriction platform via the Water Restrictions API.
 Built with Nuxt.

 Implementation ⚙️